Debt problems shouldn't stop you from spoiling Mum this Mother's Day. Feel...

 ‘Apply online now for a quick decision’

-Why is it unlikely to be the best solution available?
+Why is debt consolidation unlikely to be the best solution?

-- When consolidating debts, although the monthly repayments can be more manageable, you’re actually repaying more in total through interest payments.
+Although the monthly repayments to a debt consolidation loan can be more manageable, you’re actually repaying more in total through interest payments.

-- Consolidation loans can be seen as a debt ‘solution’.
-Although as it means taking out more credit, this doesn’t make sense!
+Consolidation loans can be seen as a debt ‘solution’.
+Although as this, by definition, means taking out more credit, this doesn’t make sense!

 In some instances, a consolidation loan can be a viable option.
 If you are thinking about taking one out, you should consider your situation first.

-- Ensure that you’re applying for a consolidation loan and not a fee-charging debt management plan.
-These are two very different things, and a DMP could mean defaults, CCJs and further interest and charges whereas keeping up to date with a consolidation loan won’t.
+Ensure that you’re applying for a debt consolidation loan and not a fee-charging debt management plan.
+These are two very different things, and a DMP could mean defaults, CCJs and further interest and charges which would be recorded on your credit file.
+Keeping up to date with a consolidation loan won’t affect your credit rating.

-We recently produced a guide to debt consolidation which you can read on our website.
+We recently produced a guide to debt consolidation – take a look on the StepChange website.